plancake/official-api-kit-java/README.txt

 In order to use this, you need to get an API key here: http://www.plancake.com/api-documentation

 To get started, have a look at the Example.java file and explore the public methods of the PlancakeApiClient class.
+The package consists of a set of classes (belonging to the com.plancake.api.client and org.json.simple</span> packages) and an example program that you can run by launching: java Example

+You can recompile the example program by launching: javac Example.java

 Please use the API reference for more details: http://www.plancake.com/api-documentation